 Fantasy Football: Regression Candidates Through Week 10

-Ten weeks down, and only seven to go in the NFL season, and fantasy football owners are always looking for opportunities to buy low and sell high on potentially unsustainable performances.
-We spend the entire offseason predicting what will unfold once the action starts, but with over a half-season's worth of actual data and information at our fingertips, it's a little easier to make those decisions.
+After nine weeks of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+We spend the entire offseason trying to predict what will unfold once the action starts, but now we can react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.